This post may contain affiliate links. Please read our disclosure policy.

 top view of cajun shrimp over a rice of white bowl with a lime wedge for garnish

-Simple and easy shrimp recipe made with cajun seasoning, sauteed to perfection, and served over a bowl or rice.
+This simple and easy shrimp recipe is made with Cajun seasoning, sauteed to perfection, and served over a bowl of rice.

 Ingredients